THE JOHN DE LA SANTOS STORY

 In 1926, at the age of eight years he was transferred from the Infants to the Boys School.
 The second name highlighted on the register is my Brother-In-Law, George Hardiker, who was in the same year as John.

-In 1935 at the age of 17yrs John decided to follow his brother, James, into the Merchant Navy.
+In 1935 at the age of 16yrs John decided to follow his brother, James, into the Merchant Navy.
+In Oct 1935 at the age of 16yrs John arrived in Boston aboard the vessel Nova Scotia.

 In 1938 he lost his Seaman’s Discharge Book and had to apply and sign for a replacement.
 This required a C.R.1. application document to be filled out.
 The document gives a good description of him.